 The Linux Foundation emphasizes the importance of keeping your host systems updated.
 Applying continuous patches and employing network segmentation isolates containers and limits the impact of potential breaches.

-Monitor Containers in Real-Time
+Monitor in Real-Time with a Container Security Scanner

-Utilize a container security scanner for real-time monitoring to detect suspicious behavior, such as unauthorized access or unusual traffic.
+Use a container security scanner for real-time monitoring to detect suspicious behavior, such as unauthorized access or unusual traffic.
 Centralized logging, as recommended by NIST, enables quick detection and response to threats.

 Secure the Software Supply Chain